 In-ceiling speakers can be used in one room or multiple rooms.
 They can be used to create traveling, fluid sound throughout many rooms, such as background music at a big party.
 If you love entertaining, you will enjoy the flexible, subtle surround sound experience that they provide indoors or out.

-In-ceiling speakers won’t take away from the style of your room.
+In-ceiling speakers won’t take away from the style of your room, but if you are worried about them, they could always be installed on the wall anyway as we’ve explained before.
 They add another dimension to your sound and are out of your eyesight.
 Plus, they are budget-friendly.